gitHu6-newb/FoldingAtAltitude/README.md

 1. Go to https://azure.microsoft.com

 2. Click on "Portal" in the upper right corner <br>
-   Use an email address tied to a Microsoft account to log in, or alternately, click their "Create One" link to use some other email address which will associate it with a Microsoft account.
+   Use an email address tied to a Microsoft account to log in, or alternatively, click their "Create One" link to use some other email address which will associate it with a Microsoft account.

 3. Once signed in, fill out info and go through the text message and credit card verification processes.
-(Nothing gets charged) [fig 1]()
+(Nothing gets charged) [fig 1](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_1.gif)

-4. When completed, you'll be at the Home screen [fig 2() <br>
+4. When completed, you'll be at the Home screen [fig 2(https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_2.gif) <br>
-   Click on "Cost Management" in the lower right, then in the panel click "Go to billing account" [fig 3]()
+   Click on "Cost Management" in the lower right, then in the panel click "Go to billing account" [fig 3](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_3.gif)

-5. Top middle, click the blue UPGRADE button [fig 4]()
+5. Top middle, click the blue UPGRADE button [fig 4](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_4.gif)

-6. Chose the Free option for a suppport plan: the No Technical Support [fig 5]() <br>
+6. Chose the Free option for a suppport plan: the No Technical Support [fig 5](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_5.gif) <br>
   Then click on "Upgrade" in the lower left <br>
   You might still see the Upgrade button at the top after you just upgraded, so just ignore it.
 Time to request more quotas.